 \subsection{Algorithm Definition}

-First, we define the auxiliary functions for Sparse Sampling-$\omega$ in \cref{alg:aux-ss}, which are also applicable to any sampling-based particle belief MDP planner. \textsc{GenPF} is the helper function to generate the next-step particle belief set, where the particles are evolved through the transition density $\mathcal{T}$ and the weights are updated through the observation density $\mathcal{Z}$.
+The Sparse Sampling-$\omega$ algorithm is defined with the procedures listed in \cref{alg:ssw}.
+The global variables are the discount factor $\gamma$, the generative model $G$, the observation width and number of particles $C$, and the planning depth $D$. \textsc{GenPF} is the helper function to generate the next-step particle belief set, where the particles are evolved according to the transition density $\mathcal{T}$ and the weights are updated through the observation density $\mathcal{Z}$.
 In \textsc{GenPF}, the sampled states $s'_i$ are inserted into each next-step particle belief set $\overline{bao_j}$ with the new weights $w_i' = w_i \cdot \mathcal{Z}(o_j\mid a,s_i')$, which are the adjusted probability of hypothetically sampling observation $o_j$ from state $s_i'$.
 Furthermore, the reward returned by \textsc{GenPF} is the particle likelihood weighted reward $\rho = \sum_i w_i r_i/\sum_i w_i $ of the current particle belief state, which is a constant output for a fixed pair of $\bar{b},a$.
-The \textsc{Plan} function is the entry point to the Sparse-PFT algorithm, which initializes the particle belief state, subsequently calls \textsc{Simulate} to build the tree and returns the best action with the highest $Q$-value.

-We define the main planning functions in Sparse Sampling-$\omega$, \textsc{EstimateV} and \textsc{EstimateQ} functions, in Algorithm \ref{alg:ssw}.
-The global variables are the discount factor $\gamma$, the generative model $G$, the observation width $C$, and the planning depth $D$.
+The main planning functions in Sparse Sampling-$\omega$ are the \textsc{EstimateV} and \textsc{EstimateQ} procedures.
 We use particle belief set $\bar{b}$ at every step $d$, which contain pairs $(s_i,w_i)$ that correspond to the generated sample and its corresponding weight. \textsc{EstimateV} is a subroutine that returns the value function $V$, for an estimated state or belief, by calling \textsc{EstimateQ} for each action and returning the maximum.
-Similarly, \textsc{EstimateQ} performs sampling and recursive calls to \textsc{EstimateV} to estimate the $Q$-function at a given step with a weighted average.
+Similarly, \textsc{EstimateQ} performs sampling and recursively calls \textsc{EstimateV} to estimate the $Q$-function at a given step with a weighted average.
 In \textsc{EstimateQ}, Sparse Sampling-$\omega$ samples the next particle belief state using \textsc{GenPF}.